atlassian/escalator/README.md

 Pull requests, issues and comments welcome.
 For pull requests:

 * Add tests for new features and bug fixes
-* Follow the existing style
+* Follow the existing style (we are using [goreturns](https://github.com/sqs/goreturns) to format and lint escalator)
 * Separate unrelated changes into multiple pull requests

 See the existing issues for things to start contributing.